Why Kodi Lee Is the Act to Watch on America's Got Talent

 But as it turns out, the individual who received such praise was a talented singer named Kodi Lee who just so happens to be autistic and blind.

 After receiving Gabrielle Union's Golden Buzzer this past May, the 22-year-old returned to the NBC show Tuesday night to perform a brand-new song.
-Lee lit up the stage with an inspiring rendition of Simon & Garfunkel's "Bridge Over Troubled Water," which brought everyone in attendance to their feet.
+Kodi lit up the stage with an inspiring rendition of Simon & Garfunkel's "Bridge Over Troubled Water," which brought everyone in attendance to their feet.

 And as you likely could have guessed, he impressed fans yet again and proved to be a clear front runner for the $1 million grand prize.

-As Union put it tonight, "Kodi, you changed the world and you keep changing the world.
+As Gabrielle put it tonight, "Kodi, you changed the world and you keep changing the world.
 Who you are and what you stand for and what you continue to do makes the world so a better. beautiful place.
 We have to stop putting limits on our children.
 We have to keep believing in each other."

 In just a matter of months, Kodi's story has captivated fans across the country and around the world.
 His audition has earned more than 42 million views.